JustinMcC066/PIAT/README.md

 # PIAT

-Repository for Putting it all together mini project as part of Code Institute course.
+Repository for "Putting It All Together" mini project as part of Code Institute course.